rohanrhu/gdb-frontend/README.md

 ### Expression Evaluter

-GDBFrontend has an expression evaluater that you can use multiple in sametime.
+GDBFrontend has an expression evaluator that you can use multiple in sametime.

 ![](media/expression-evaluater.png)